Costco Five Forces Analysis & Recommendations (Porter’s Model)

 • High overall supply (weak force)

-Because of the large population of suppliers, no single supplier can easily impose its demands on firms like Costco.
+Because of their large population, individual suppliers cannot easily impose their demands on Costco.
 Suppliers’ bargaining power is further weakened because the overall supply is high, which means that a single supplier’s action is unlikely to significantly impact the level of total supply available to Costco.
-In addition, most of the company’s suppliers have low forward integration, which means that they have minimal control on the distribution and sale of their products in Costco warehouses/stores.
+In addition, most of the company’s suppliers have low forward integration, which means that they have minimal or limited control over the distribution and sale of their products in Costco warehouses/stores.
 This element of the Five Forces analysis shows that the external factors leading to the bargaining power of suppliers are among the least of Costco’s concerns.
 Nonetheless, suppliers’ influence represents trends significant to strategic decisions.
-For instance, the supplier power described in this Five Forces analysis reflects the market changes that affect the supply chain, such as the trends identified in the PESTLE/PESTEL analysis of Costco Wholesale.
+For instance, the supplier power described in this Five Forces analysis reflects the market changes that affect the supply chain, such as the economic and ecological trends identified in the PESTLE/PESTEL analysis of Costco Wholesale.
 Also, a consideration regarding the bargaining power of suppliers is that Costco’s corporate citizenship goals for social responsibility help address the supply chain situation examined in this Five Forces analysis.

 Threat of Substitutes or Substitution (Strong Force)

-Substitution is a challenge to Costco.
+Substitution is a challenge to Costco’s business.
 In this element of the Five Forces analysis, substitutes’ influences on firms and the retail industry environment are addressed.
 In Costco’s case, the external factors that contribute to the strong threat of substitution are as follows:

 • High performance-to-price ratio of substitutes (strong force)

-Substitutes to Costco Wholesale’s products are easily accessible with no added expense in the process of transferring to the substitutes (low switching costs).
+Substitutes for Costco Wholesale’s products are easily accessible with no added expense in the process of transferring to the substitutes (low switching costs).
 In addition, there are many substitutes for most of Costco’s goods, especially food products and related commodities.
-Moreover, these substitutes can satisfy consumers’ expectations, thereby making the threat of substitution a strong force against Costco.
-Based on this element of the Five Forces analysis, the external factors leading to the strong threat of substitution should be among Costco Wholesale Corporation’s most important challenges.
+Regarding the high performance-to-price ratio (or low price-performance ratio), these substitutes can satisfy consumers’ expectations, thereby making the threat of substitution a strong force against Costco.
+Based on this Five Forces analysis, external factors leading to the strong threat of substitution should be among Costco Wholesale Corporation’s most important competitive challenges.

 Threat of New Entrants or New Entry (Moderate Force)

-• Moderate cost of doing business (moderate force)
+• Moderate cost of doing retail business (moderate force)

 • High economies of scale (weak force)

-The low switching costs mean that it is easy for consumers to transfer from Costco to new retailers, thereby giving these new entrants a strong chance of success.
-However, the moderate cost of doing business could be an entry barrier that offers some protection for Costco.
-Also, the external factor of the high economies of scale makes it difficult for new entrants to directly compete against giants.
-Thus, this element of the Five Forces analysis shows that the threat of new entrants is a considerable issue for Costco Wholesale Corporation.
+Low switching costs mean that it is easy for consumers to transfer from Costco to new retailers, thereby giving these new entrants a strong chance of success.
+However, the moderate cost of doing business is an entry barrier that offers some protection for Costco.
+Also, the external factor of high economies of scale involving supply chains and inter-firm agreements makes it difficult for new entrants to directly compete against incumbent giants.
+Thus, this Five Forces analysis shows that the threat of new entrants is a considerable strategic issue for Costco Wholesale Corporation.

 References